MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 ms.reviewer: v-brycho
 ---

-# Dynamics 365 Guides setup Step 2: Create a Common Data Service environment and install the Dynamics 365 Guides solution
+# Dynamics 365 Guides setup Step 2: Create an environment and install the solution

 >[!NOTE]
 >Before completing the procedures in this step, make sure to see [Step 1: Buy a Dynamics 365 Guides subscription or sign up for a free trial](setup-step-one.md)